AlexOrlek/ATCG/README.md

 By default, breakpoint distance and alignment length distribution statistics are not calculated, and bootstrap confidence values will not be calculated.
 To conduct bootstrapping, the number of replicates is specified using the `-b` flag; trimmed alignments will be resampled with replacement to produce replicate distance scores, from which replicate trees are produced, allowing bootstrap confidence values to be shown on the original tree.
 Calculation of breakpoint distance (a measure of structural similarity) is specified using the `--breakpoint` flag.
 Calculation of alignment length distribution statistics is specified using the `--alnlenstats` flag.
 The alignment length statistics provide information on the distribution of BLAST alignment lengths and are analogous to the widely used [assembly contiguity statistics](https://www.molecularecologist.com/2017/03/whats-n50/) e.g N50/L50.
+To better understand the calculation of the various statistics, it may help to take a look at the [example](#Example) below.

 `python runpipeline.py -s genomes.fasta -o output-directory -t 8 -b 100 --breakpoint --alnlenstats`